12 Step Recovery From

 Literature - You will need the following books when the AWOL closes.
 The readings will not be shared on the screen.

-• A.A.'s Twelve Steps and Twelve Traditions
+The A.A.
+Twelve Steps and Twelve Traditions;

 We look forward to seeing you!